emmajanedrews/base-template/_posts/2018-01-29-2017-report-card-for-wasatch-front-real-estate.md

 {% include pullquote.html %}

 Let’s switch over to condos and townhomes.
 In terms of the total number sold, we saw nearly identical numbers in 2016 and 2017.
 However, 2016 was a record year for condo sales so it looks as if we’ve had another one of those this year.
-The average condo price in 2017 was just over $209,000, an 8.4% increase over 2016’s record high average.
+The average condo price in 2017 was just over $209,000, an 8.4% increase over 2016’s record-high average.
 Keep in mind that one in five condos sold along the Wasatch Front were new construction and naturally priced higher.

 We’re expecting some big things from the Wasatch Front market in 2018.
 Salt Lake City was named No. 6 in the Top 10 Housing Markets for the 2018 National Forecast.
 Price Waterhouse Cooper and the Urban Land Institute ranked Salt Lake City No. 3 on their list.
 We were also recently named the No. 6 housing market in Realtor.com’s list of Top 10 Housing Markets in 2018.